UPDATE: The Wellness Project book is now available for pre-order! Buy now at the following retailers:

 1. Follow along!
 I’ll be sharing my progress on twitter, facebook and instagram with the hashtag #thewellnessproject and #healthyhedonism.
 I’ll also be giving weekly updates in my newsletter.
 Make sure you sign up!
 The posts here can be found in the column The Wellness Project.
 I’ll also be updating this page with links to my monthly recaps as they’re written.

 2. Let me know what wellness areas most concern you and send me your burning health questions.
 I’m doing this project for the sake of my own health, but the reason I’m writing about it is to help all of you out there who want to do right by your body but don’t know where to start.
 Write me an email or leave a note in the comments section below.
-I’d love to address your worries, fears, and conundrums in the book and on my journey.
+I’d love to address your worries, fears, and conundrums on my journey.

 3. Become a fellow guinea pig!
 I’m putting together a small group of “life recipe” testers who want to go through some of these challenges with me and coach each other along the way.
 We’ll be communicating via a private facebook group, and everything will be confidential.
 Shoot me an email if you’re interested in being a more intimate part of this project from the ground up!